Ratio Christi Statement of Faith

 We believe that the Lord Jesus Christ ascended into heaven in the same glorified physical body in which He arose, was seated at His Father's right hand, assuring us of the perfection of His work of redemption, and that He now, as Head over all things to the Church, is engaged on behalf of the saved as their only Advocate.

-We believe in the future, personal, literal, and bodily return of the Lord Jesus Christ for His redeemed ones.(4)
+We believe in the future, personal, literal, and bodily return of the Lord Jesus Christ for His redeemed ones.(5)

-We believe that man was originally created in the image and likeness of God, and that he fell through sin; and that as a consequence of his sin, he became spiritually dead with a corrupt human nature that has been transmitted to the entire human race, the Man Christ Jesus alone being excepted; and hence that every child of Adam is born into the world with a nature which is corrupt.
+We believe that humans were originally created in the image and likeness of God, and that in a discrete historical event Adam and Eve fell from their good relationship with God through sine; as a consequence of his sin, there is a divine curse upon "the whole creation" (Romans.
+8:18-25 ESV) and humanity became spiritually dead with a corrupt human nature that has been transmitted to the entire human race, the Man Jesus Christ alone being excepted; and hence, that every descendant of Adam is born into the world with a nature that is corrupt.

 We believe that only those who receive the Lord Jesus Christ as Savior by faith alone, apart from all good works, are justified before God, and have become children of God and, therefore, will inherit entrance to Heaven and eternal communion with God.